asshle/FluffyUnicorn/README.md

     <!--TODO: Create project description-->

 ## Team Composition
-    members of Fluffy Unicorn come from different background and have experience in different feilds.
+    Members of Fluffy Unicorn come from different background and have experience in different feilds.
 This team' have worked together in various different project primarily on industrial 4.0 projects.
-Our team comprises of people with background in areonautical engineering , computer engineering , power engineering and control/industrial engineering
+Our team comprises of people with background in areonautical engineering , computer engineering, control/industrial engineering and Biomedical Science

     Team Members includes
     - Lim Pin
     - Kabeta Motoki
-    - Hariharan Pillai
+    - Lerene Tong
     - Lucas Tay

 ## Problem statement